ranjitdeshmukh/databrics_employee_hour_management/README.md

 - Read the data using spark dataframe

-- analize and preprocess the data using the dataframe
+- analyze and preprocess the data using the dataframe
 - select the col req like time,date,mouse,kebord,username,
 - using that col create the temp table
 - find the avgLogind value of employee maximun